 If you or your business is struggling with debts, creditors, or a related matter, you should consult with a knowledgeable and experienced business and personal bankruptcy attorney.
 James G. Schwartz has practiced business and commercial law in the Bay Area since 1976.
-To schedule a free and confidential consultation, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation, contact us today online or at (925) 463-1073.

 More Blog Posts:

 Court Denies Discharge in Personal Bankruptcy Case, Finding that Transfer of Cash from Bank Account to Safe Deposit Box Had Fraudulent Intent, Pleasanton Business & Commercial Law Blog, November 14, 2014

 Loan Modifications and the Equal Credit Opportunity Act, Pleasanton Business & Commercial Law Blog, July 29, 2013